davegallant/site/content/blog/running-k3s-in-lxc-on-proxmox/index.md

 author: "Dave Gallant"
 ---

 It has been a while since I've actively used Kubernetes and wanted to explore the evolution of tools such as [Helm](https://helm.sh) and [Tekton](https://tekton.dev).
-I decided to deploy [K3s](https://k3s.io), since I've had success with deploying it on resource-contrained Raspberry Pis in the past.
+I decided to deploy [K3s](https://k3s.io), since I've had success with deploying it on resource-constrained Raspberry Pis in the past.
 I thought that this time it'd be convenient to have K3s running in a LXC container on Proxmox.
 This would allow for easy snapshotting of the entire Kubernetes deployment.
 LXC containers also provide an efficient way to use a machine's resources.

 ## What is K3s?